-A stress-strain model for confined and unconfined concrete shall be used.
-Mander's stress strain model for confined concrete is commonly used for determining section response (see Figure 1).

-For more information on Mander's confined concrete model, refer to Mander et al. (1988), Mander et
+A stress-strain model for confined and unconfined concrete shall be used as depicted in Figure 1.
+Mander's stress strain model for confined concrete should be used For more information on Mander's confined concrete model, refer to Mander et al. (1988), Mander et al. (1988), and Priestley et al. (1996).